couchbaselabs/mini-hacks/space-shooter/README.md

     ```
 ###Shoot em' Up!

-1. Start playing the game
+1. Start playing the game now!
+Close the MonoDevelop-Unity project file and within your Unity application, click on the PLAY button on the top of the project to run the Couchbase Mobile Unity game.

 2. Dynamically change the ship model without interrupting gameplay.
 The script is on a three second timer so that you have a chance to get back to the game before the change happens.
     `python set_ship.py "alternateship"`